burst-apps-team/burst-wiki/faq.md

 <https://explore.burst.cryptoguru.org/tool/calculate>

 Gives you an average over time assuming a few things like: Average luck/100% uptime/no overlapping/fees on pool/good plot scan time (&lt;20 seconds) if you do not have all of these, you may not see that number.

-**17**)** Do I have to store my Burst off the exchange?**

-No, but it’s safer from hackers who target exchanges, if you cannot guarantee the safety or security of your home computer from Trojans etc, then it might be best to leave on an exchange (but enable 2FA security on your account PLEASE!)

 **18**)** What security measures can I take to keep my coin safe?**